webtwic/webtwic.github.io/README.md

 ## [webtwic] (http://webtwic.com)

-The uncompiled Jekyll build for webtwic
+The uncompiled Jekyll build for webtwic.

 Webtwic is a community for coding and tech tweaks where beginners and experts can learn.
 We love code, the web, tech and creative design. :heart: :smile: